 The Recovery Village has resources to help anyone struggling with substance use, increased anxiety and depression or other mental health disorders cope with the unprecedented challenges that have emerged from the COVID-19 virus (also known as novel coronavirus).

 The Recovery Village remains committed to your health, safety, and well-being.
 To ensure you have full access to our rehab and therapy services, know that our staff is experienced and trained in telehealth services for mental health, addiction, and overall drug and alcohol rehab support.
-We’re still here for you during the coronavirus pandemic, because we’re in this together.

 We’re learning more every day about the coronavirus (COVID-19).
 As the pandemic continues to rapidly shift our daily routines and habits, we understand that many people with substance abuse and mental health disorders are being directly impacted.
 We wanted to share some resources and information that may help you or a loved one at this time.
 These resources will be updated regularly as new content is developed.